Aiken Fest is back for third year

 AIKEN, S.C.
 (WJBF)- Starting Thursday, the third annual Aiken Fest is back!
 It began during the pandemic as a way for people to get outside and have some fun.

-The event features all your favorite parts of a state fair, including 20 rides, games and fair food.
+The event features all your favorite parts of a state fair, including 20 rides, games and of course, fair food.

 It was created in 2021 by Reithoffer Shows as a way to give families something fun to do, while still keeping them safe during the pandemic.